 - Weakness, lack of endurance.

 In contrast to carpal tunnel syndrome, the symptoms tend to be diffuse and non-anatomical, crossing the distribution of nerves, tendons, etc. They tend not to be characteristic of any discrete pathological conditions.
-A 2008 study showed that 68% of UK workers suffered from some sort of RSI, with the most common problem areas being the back, shoulders, wrists, and hands.
+A 2008 study showed that 68% of UK workers suffered from some sort of work related upper limb disorder, with the most common problem areas being the back, shoulders, wrists, and hands.

 The physical examination discloses tenderness and diminished performance on effort-based tests such as grip and pinch strength.
-Often tendon stress tests show muscles as weak and spinal joint problems are often found by chiropractors in those with RSI.
+Often tendon stress tests show muscles as weak and spinal joint problems are often found in those with work related upper limb disorder.
 Diagnostic tests such as x-ray, are normal.

 The term “repetitive strain injury” is most commonly used to refer to patients in whom there is no discrete, objective, pathophysiology that corresponds with the pain complaints.
 It may also be used as an umbrella term incorporating other discrete diagnoses that have (intuitively but often without proof) been associated with activity-related arm pain such as Carpal tunnel syndrome, Cubital tunnel syndrome, Thoracic Outlet Syndrome, DeQuervain’s syndrome, Stenosing tenosynovitis/Trigger finger/thumb, Intersection syndrome, Golfer’s elbow (medial epicondylosis), Tennis elbow (lateral epicondylosis), and Focal dystonia.